Canoeing at the 1948 Summer Olympics – Men's C-1 1000 metres

 These are the results of the men's C-1 1000 metres competition in canoeing at the 1948 Summer Olympics.
 The C-1 event is raced by single-man sprint canoes and took place on August 12.

 Results

 With only six competitors in the event, a final was held.
+(Note: A seventh canoeist, Karl Molnar, competing for Austria, did not start.)